-Tax season began on Feb.
-12, and millions of Americans are eagerly expecting a tax refund.
-They might be in for a tidy sum: the IRS says that the average tax refund in 2020 was more than $2,500.
+Tax season began on January 24, and millions of Americans are eagerly expecting a tax refund.
+They might be in for a tidy sum: the IRS says that the average tax refund in 2022 is roughly $2,200.
 With the COVID-19 pandemic still wreaking havoc on many households’ finance, some taxpayers will use their refund on essentials – to pay their bills, to pay down debt or simply to sock away money for an emergency.
 Others might think about investing it in their future.
-Let’s take a look at a few smart things you can do with your tax refund in 2021.
+Let’s take a look at a few smart things you can do with your tax refund in 2022.

 Immediate Needs: Bills and Debt

 First things first: If you’ve got bills and other pressing financial needs, these are the priority.
 Dealing with pressing financial matters, like paying for rent, utilities and other necessary bills, should always be a priority.
 This is key to remaining financially stable, and an effective strategy to safeguard against debt.